 Costa Calma, Morro Jable, Jandía (south)

-The southern part of the island, dominated by tourism and European residents:
+The south of the island, dominated by tourism and European residents:

 - Spectacular beaches (Sotavento, Playa del Matorral)